Arab conquest of Egypt: Invasion of Nubia

-In the summer of 642, 'Amr ibn al-'As sent an expedition to the Christian kingdom of Nubia, which bordered Egypt to the south, under the command of his cousin 'Uqbah ibn Nafi as a pre-emptive raid to announce the arrival of new rulers in Egypt.
-'Uqbah ibn Nafi, who later made a great name for himself as the conqueror of Africa and led his horse to the Atlantic, had an unhappy experience in Nubia.
+In the summer of 642, Amr ibn al-As sent an expedition to the Christian kingdom of Nubia, which bordered Egypt to the south, under the command of his cousin Uqba ibn Nafi as a pre-emptive raid to announce the arrival of new rulers in Egypt.
+Uqba ibn Nafi, who later made a great name for himself as the conqueror of Africa and led his horse to the Atlantic, had an unhappy experience in Nubia in the First battle of Dongola.
 No pitched battle was fought, but there were only skirmishes and haphazard engagements, the type of warfare in which the Nubians excelled.

 The Nubian cavalry displayed remarkable speed, even more so than the Muslim cavalry.
 The Nubians would strike hard and then vanish before the Muslims could recover and counterattack.
 The hit-and-run raids took their toll on the Muslim expedition.
-'Uqbah reported that to 'Amr, who ordered 'Uqbah to withdraw from Nubia, terminating the expedition.
+Uqba reported that to Amr, who ordered 'Uqba to withdraw from Nubia, terminating the expedition.
 A treaty was finally concluded with the Nubians in 651–2, securing the southern frontier of Muslim rule in Egypt.